Teewawa/Teewawa/README.md

 an aspiring front-end developer
 -------------------------------

-Moving from Guam to the US (Nov 2021) has opened an opportunity for me to switch directions from my 3-yr-IT-focused career to a CS-focused one!
+Moving from Guam to the US, California (Nov 2021), & now Texas (June 2022) has opened an opportunity for me to switch directions from my 3-yr-IT-focused career to a CS-focused one!
 I am currently several months in my front end development journey with SheCodes!
 I would appreciate any advice, tips, and suggested web technologies that I should learn.

 * 🌍  I'm based in the US
 * 🖥️  See my portfolio at [https://dev-tiara.netlify.app](http://dev-tiara.netlify.app/)